Large Language Model-assisted Autonomous Vehicle Recovery from Immobilization: LLM-powered Recovery Method

 \subsection{StuckSolver}

-StuckSolver’s role, defined in the system prompt, is to help the AV recover from stuck situations or follow passenger guidance to facilitate recovery.
-StuckSolver follows designed CoT prompt, sequentially performing environment observation, multi-step analysis, and decision-making, as shown in Fig. 3.
+Our approach transforms GPT-4o~\cite{achiam2023gpt} into an intelligent agent called StuckSolver by leveraging prompt engineering~\cite{white2023prompt}, Chain-of-Thought (CoT) reasoning~\cite{wei2022chain}, and OpenAI’s Function Calling API~\cite{openai2023functioncalling}.
+Operating in a zero-shot mode without any task-specific fine-tuning or additional training, StuckSolver is integrated into the AV system as an add-on module.
+Its primary role, defined in the system prompt, is to help the AV recover from immobilization or follow passenger guidance to facilitate recovery.
+When immobilization is detected, StuckSolver initiates a structured CoT reasoning process that sequentially performs environment observation, multi-step analysis, and decision-making—ultimately generating a recovery plan that includes a route replanning flag, route start point, and a detailed action plan to assist the vehicle in regaining normal operation, as illustrated in Fig. 3.

 \textbf{Observation}.
 Observation is the first and most fundamental step in StuckSolver’s reasoning process.
 A thorough observation phase ensures that the system collects all necessary information before advancing to analysis and decision-making.
 StuckSolver captures raw images from the vehicle’s front-view camera and extracts semantic information, including traffic control factors and traffic participants.
 Traffic control factors ($TC$), such as traffic lights state ($TC_{tl}$), traffic signs content ($TC_{ts}$), and work zones ($TC_{wz}$).
 Traffic participants ($TP$), including vehicles ($TP_{v}$), pedestrians ($TP_{p}$), and obstacles ($TP_{o}$).
 For $TP_{v}$ and $TP_{p}$, they include type, lane position (ego lane or adjacent lane), and intent.
-Beyond semantic interpretation, StuckSolver associates the semantic insights with corresponding object measurements from the perception module and enriches it with quantitative attributes such as distance, velocity to facilitate the following analysis.
+In addition to semantic interpretation, StuckSolver augments semantic insights with quantitative measurements (e.g., distance, velocity) derived from the perception module, enabling numerically grounded reasoning and subsequent analysis.